 If this company won't give you the Time, who will?
-Time Warner's publishing operations are conducted primarily through Time Inc., a leading consumer magazine publisher with more than 20 US magazines and 45 corresponding websites.
+Time Inc. is a leading consumer magazine publisher with more than 20 US magazines and 50 corresponding websites.
 In addition to Time, its titles include Entertainment Weekly, Food & Wine, People, Fortune, Travel & Leisure, and Sports Illustrated.
 Subsidiary Essence Communications publishes Essence magazine, while IPC Group Limited is the UK's top magazine publisher (Now, Look).
-The publisher accounts for nearly 15% of revenue for Time Warner, which in 2013 announced plans to spin off the unit into a separate publicly traded company.
+The publisher accounted for nearly 15% of revenue for Time Warner before it was spun off into a separate publicly traded company in 2014.

 Internationally, Time Inc. licenses some 70 editions of its magazines for publication outside the US.
 It publishes more than a dozen magazines in Mexico, including business title Expansión and celebrity magazine Quién, through its Grupo Expansión (GEX) unit.
 Among the some 55 UK titles from IPC are What's On TV and Woman.

 Time Inc. is dealing with a massive shift of readers and marketers to the Internet and digital readers.
-In 2010 the company launched versions of some of its magazines for Apple's iPad, including iPad apps for Time, People, Sports Illustrated, and Fortune.
+The company launched versions of some of its magazines for Apple's iPad.
 The issues are available through Apple's iTunes App Store for download, a single issue at a time.
 At this point it offers all of US titles on multiple digital devices and platforms, allowing subscribers to the print edition free digital access.

 Mergers and Acquisitions